oracle/graalpython/SECURITY.md

 ## Security updates, alerts and bulletins

 Security updates will be released on a regular cadence.
-Many of our projects will typically release security fixes in conjunction with the [Oracle Critical Patch Update][3] program.
+Many of our projects will typically release security fixes in conjunction with the Oracle Critical Patch Update program.
 Additional information, including past advisories, is available on our [security alerts][4] page.

 ## Security-related information